anacat/unity-mergetool/README.md

 **`unity use "C:\Program Files\Perforce\p4merge.exe" "$BASE" "$LOCAL" "$REMOTE" "$MERGED"`**<br/>
 **`prefab use "C:\Program Files\Perforce\p4merge.exe" "$BASE" "$LOCAL" "$REMOTE" "$MERGED"`**<br/>
 After that, save and close.</br>
-_If you choose to not use any of those tools, leave it empty, insert your editor's url and/or search how to integrate it with a mergetool.
-Leaving it empty also works._
+_If you choose to not use any of those tools, leave it empty, insert your editor's path and/or search how to integrate it with a diff tool.
+However, for some programs (like DiffMerge) there's no need to insert the path, it'll automatically work.
+If you don't want to use any tool Leaving it empty also works._

 ## Git set up